Which of the following is an example of stabilizing selection? | Channels for Pearson+

 Understand the concept of stabilizing selection: Stabilizing selection is a type of natural selection that favors the average individuals in a population.
 It reduces variation and maintains the status quo by selecting against extreme phenotypes.

-Peppered moth coloration: This is an example of disruptive selection, where two extreme phenotypes are favored in different environments, not stabilizing selection.

-Sickle cell trait: This is an example of balancing selection, where heterozygous individuals have a survival advantage, maintaining genetic diversity.
+Identify the key characteristics of stabilizing selection: In stabilizing selection, individuals with extreme traits are less likely to survive and reproduce, while those with intermediate traits are more likely to survive and reproduce.

+Analyze the given examples: Consider each example and determine whether it fits the pattern of stabilizing selection.
+Look for scenarios where intermediate traits are favored over extreme ones.

-Human birth weight: This is an example of stabilizing selection, as very low and very high birth weights have higher mortality rates, favoring the average birth weight.
+Evaluate the example of human birth weight: In this case, very low and very high birth weights are associated with higher mortality rates, while intermediate birth weights have higher survival rates.
+This is a classic example of stabilizing selection, as it favors the average trait (intermediate birth weight).

+Compare with other examples: The other examples provided (peppered moth coloration, antibiotic resistance, and Darwin's finches) involve directional selection, where one extreme phenotype is favored over others, rather than stabilizing selection.

 Watch next